Exekutiveone/Artemis-Java/Instructions/README.md

 The application will start a local development server and open `http://localhost:5000/`, which provides links to the available views.
 The interactive chart is accessible at `http://localhost:5000/chart` and now displays the GPS route on an interactive Leaflet map.

+### Offline JavaScript libraries

+`Chart.js` is bundled in `static/js/chart.min.js` so the app works without internet access.
 Additional analysis pages are served at `/zweidimensionale_analyse.html` and `/analyse/drive_style.html`.

 ### Terrain map preview